jupyterhub/the-littlest-jupyterhub/docs/topic/customizing-installer.rst

 research, a stack for a particular class, etc.

 ``--plugin <plugin-to-install>`` installs and activates a plugin.
 You can pass it however many times you want.
-Since plugins are distributed as python packages, ``<plugin-to-install>`` can be anything that can be passed to ``pip install`` - ``plugin-name-on-pypi==<version>`` and ``git+https://github.com/user/repo@tag`` are the most popular ones.
+Since plugins are distributed as Python packages, ``<plugin-to-install>`` can be anything that can be passed to ``pip install`` - ``plugin-name-on-pypi==<version>`` and ``git+https://github.com/user/repo@tag`` are the most popular ones.
 Specifying a version or tag is highly recommended.